BradleyCulley/bradleyculley.github.io/_posts/2024-broken-02-10-the-most-important-thing-in-the-world.md

 <p>
     Between 1967 and 1973, Dutch social psychologist Geert Hofstede surveyed 117,000 IBM employees across 50 different countries, asking them questions to understand their worldview.
     The result was "Hofstede's cultural dimensions theory".
-    His theory assigns each country a score for each of 6 "cultural dimensions", such an individualism versus collectivism.
+    His theory assigns each country a score for each of 6 "cultural dimensions", such as individualism versus collectivism¹⁰.
-    These are his findings plotted for a few countries¹⁰:
+    These are his findings for a few countries¹¹:
 </p>

 <br/>